syncfusion-content/wpf-docs/wpf/DockingManager/Dealing-with-Windows.md

 ### Restricting Docking by Drag Providers

-DockingManager allows to dock the children in different side using the DragProviders.
+DockingManager allows you to dock the children in different sides using the DragProviders.
 To restrict dockability of the dock children to any particular side, set the property **Dockability** with the required values.

 * Setting Dockability as **Horizontal** – restrict the children to dock only on Horizontal side by providing the Horizontal Drag providers.